 Firewall, OS compatibility, connection reliability

-- Great speed, best on this list (surpassing OpenVPN, PPTP, L2TP/IPSec and SSTP)
+- Excellent speed, best on this list (surpassing OpenVPN, PPTP, L2TP/IPsec, and SSTP)

 - Great security, better than PPT2P and L2TP/IPsec